Ver: View Discovery in the Wild: Evaluation

 \mypar{Insights of C3} The reason WDC Q2 can union many complementary views even in the worst case is that all candidate PJ-views that share the same list of attributes, \textit{State} and \textit{Newspaper Title}, are joined by two tables using the join key \textit{State}; one join table containing the attribute \textit{Newspaper Title} is the same for all the views, while the other containing the attribute \textit{State} is different for each view.
 The join tables that are different have different coverage of \textit{State} values.
 Therefore, a lot of candidate PJ-views are complementary based on the candidate key \textit{State} (the worst case).

-For ChEMBL queries, typically one pair of views does not share their contradictory rows with any other pair of views, so no matter which candidate key we choose, it can always lead to many unionable complementary views since the contradictory relationships are not transitive across views.
+For ChEMBL queries, typically one pair of views does not share their contradictory rows with any other pair of views, so no matter which candidate key we choose, it can always lead to unionable complementary views since the contradictory relationships are not transitive across views.
+For some queries such as Q5, many views do not have valid candidate keys, so there are no unionable views.